jamie-harris36/calculator/README.md

 ### Calculate Take-Home Pay using mathematics and formulae
 * The user will enter their gross annual salary and then click on 'Calculate':
     * If no amount is entered prior to pressing 'Calculate', an alert will appear prompting the user to enter a valid salary.
     * If '0' or a negative number is entered prior to pressing 'Calculate', an alert will appear prompting the user to enter a valid salary.
+The same will happen if a letter or a character that isn't a number is input.
     * If a valid amount (a number over 0) is entered, that amount will be stored to be used in the results table that will subsequently be shown.

 * The 'Calculate' button will start the main JavaScript function that will calculate the take-home pay.
     * The calculator will take the salary that's been entered, and will figure out the following:
         * Gross Income: This value is simply taken from what the user has input.
         * Personal Allowance: The standard personal allowance is £12,570.
-This decreases on incomes of over £100,000, which is explained later.
+This decreases on incomes of over £100,000.
+This is explained later.
         * Taxable Income: Taxable income is Gross salary, minus personal allowance.
         * Income Tax: Income tax is taxed as the following:
             * 20% on income between personal allowance and £50,270.